r34mod/gameCollectApi/README.md

+# Skeleton project for Swagger
 # gameCollectApi
-Api with NodeJS y Swagger